openfaas/docs/docs/reference/profiles.md

 A popular alternative container runtime class is [gVisor](https://gvisor.dev/) that provides additional sandboxing between containers.
 If you have created a cluster that is using gVisor, you will need to set the `runTimeClass` on the Pods that are created.
 This is not exposed in the OpenFaaS API, but it can be set via a Profile.

-1. Install the latest `faas-netes` release and the CRD.
-The is most easily done with [`arkade`](https://github.com/alexellis/arkade)
-    ```sh
-    arkade install openfaas \
-      --set openfaasPro=true
-    ```
-    This default installation will enable Profiles.

-2. Create a Profile to apply the runtime class
+1. Create a Profile to apply the runtime class
     ```yaml
     kubectl apply -f- << EOF
     kind: Profile